OrchardCoreContrib/OrchardCoreContrib.Modules/src/OrchardCoreContrib.Apis.Swagger/README.md

 3. Add your `HttpGet` or `HttpPost` methods into your contoller.
 4. Then your APIs should be displayed into the swagger docs.

-So, If you tried toenable `Lucene` or `Queries` modules for instance, their APIs will show up immediately in the swagger docs.
+So, If you tried to enable `Lucene` or `Queries` modules for instance, their APIs will show up immediately in the swagger docs.
 That's because every module defined an `ApiController` in the same way that mentioned above.

 For more information about swagger, please refer to [ASP.NET Core web API documentation with Swagger / OpenAPI](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger).